cdfishe1/javascript-quiz/README.md

 ## Scope of Project

 * Used ES6 features such as const and let for variable declaration and arrow functions to enhance readability of the script.
-* Uses javascript to dynamically populate the contents of elements.
+* Used javascript to dynamically populate the contents of elements.
-* Uses setTimeout to create needed pauses to delay function executions.
+* Used setTimeout to create needed pauses to delay function executions.
+* Used title attribute in empty buttons to enhance accessibiility.

 ## Installation